Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 Ubisoft...is still making Ubisoft games.

-Take Two looks like they have no incentive to move with a purpose as long as GTA Online is printing money, but maybe we’ll get a new Bioshock announcement someday.
+Take Two looks like they have no incentive to move with a purpose as long as GTA Online and NBA 2k are printing money, but maybe we’ll get a new Bioshock announcement someday.

 Only time will tell if the AAA industry will shift back to the single-player juggernaut that it once was, but I am hopeful.